-FOR VALUE RECEIVED, NEWPORT MIDWEST LLC, a Delaware limited liability company ("Maker") promises to pay to ECONOMIC DEVELOPMENT AUTHORITY IN AND FOR THE CITY OF MINNETONKA, MINNESOTA, a public body corporate and politic under the laws of the State of Minnesota ("Payee") the sum of Five Hundred Fifty-Six Thousand One Hundred Seventy-Nine Dollars (\$556,179), that was advanced pursuant to that certain Contract for Private Development, dated , 2018 (the "Development Contract"), between the Maker and the Payee, with interest at the rate of four percent (4.0%) per annum accruing from and payable semi-annually, commencing August 1, 20, and thereafter on the first day of February and August until the entire indebtedness has been paid.
-Any interest not so paid shall not create any default in the terms of this Developer Surplus Cash Note, but shall accrue and be payable in full on the maturity date hereof.
-In any event, the balance of principal, if any remaining unpaid, plus accrued interest, shall be due and payable on August 1, 20 (the "Maturity Date").
-(The definition of any capitalized term or word used herein but not defined shall have the meaning given such term in that certain

-(the "Borrower's Regulatory Agreement"), and/or the Borrower's Security Instrument, as defined below.)
+FOR VALUE RECEIVED, MARINER AFFORDABLE APARTMENTS LIMITED PARTNERSHIP, a Minnesota limited partnership ("Maker") promises to pay to ECONOMIC DEVELOPMENT AUTHORITY IN AND FOR THE CITY OF MINNETONKA, MINNESOTA, a public body corporate and politic under the laws of the State of Minnesota ("Payee") the sum of Five Hundred Fifty-Six Thousand One Hundred Seventy-Nine Dollars (\$556,179), that was advanced pursuant to that certain Contract for Private Development, dated , 2018 (the "Development Contract"), between the Maker and the Payee, with interest at the rate of four percent (4.0%) per annum accruing on a simple basis from and payable annually, commencing May 1, 20 , and thereafter on the first day of May until the entire indebtedness has been paid.
+Any interest not so paid shall not create any default in the terms of this Developer Surplus Cash Note, but shall accrue on a simple basis and be payable in full on the maturity date hereof.
+In any event, the balance of principal, if any remaining unpaid, plus accrued interest, shall be due and payable on May 1, 20 (the "Maturity Date").
+(The definition of any capitalized term or word used herein but not defined shall have the meaning given such term in that certain (the "Borrower's Regulatory Agreement"), and/or the Borrower's Security Instrument, as defined below.)